 Program Educational Objective III: Our graduates will be well prepared to enter a computer science graduate program or a career in computer science and have the communication and analytical skills necessary for career advancement.

 B. Student Outcomes

-Graduates of the B.S. in Computer Science will have the following seven abilities.
+Graduates of the B.S. in Computer Science will have the following eight abilities.

 - Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.